Since 1985, the Dr. John Zubizarreta Honors Program has provided an enriched academic experience to outstanding students committed to excellence.

 Honors students are required to take twenty-four (24) semester hours of honors courses in order to graduate.
 These hours include a senior seminar and honors project.

 The honors project is an opportunity for individualized, independent learning on a topic of your choosing.
 This is your chance to explore a topic you are passionate about while receiving guided academic assistance.

 Incoming first-year and transfer undergraduate students who meet our grade point average (GPA) criteria may be eligible for academic scholarships.
 Eligible Honors students will receive an additional $1,000 on top of the scholarship level they are originally eligible for.

 How Do I Join Honors?

 1. Applying to Honors

-You may also fax your application to 803.786.3315, or mail it to:
+You may also submit your application by mail to:

 1301 Columbia College Drive